Current Grant Program Guidelines

 If we submit our proposal before the deadline, can we go back into the portal and make changes?

 Unfortunately, once an applicant submits their application, you can NOT make changes.
-However, If you accidentally submit before completion of the application, please contact the Grant & Project Specialist, Jena Yang at jena@wamicrobiz.org.
+However, if you accidentally submit before completion of the application, please contact Lisa Smith, WSMA Executive Director at lisa@wamicrobiz.org.

 Who needs to certify our application?